 Hugh Cook is emeritus professor of English at Redeemer University and earned an MFA from the Writers’ Workshop at the University of Iowa.
 His poetry has been published in Canadian literary journals such as Quarry, Canadian Poetry, The Canadian Forum, Folio, and The University of Windsor Review.
 His stories have appeared in literary journals such as The Malahat Review, NeWest ReView, Wascana Review, Descant, Fiddlehead, and The Antigonish Review.
 His long works include the award-winning Heron River, The Homecoming Man, and Cracked Wheat.
 Hugh received the Leslie K. Tarr Award for outstanding contribution to Christian writing.

-Linda Nemec Foster has published twelve collections of poetry including Amber Necklace from Gdansk, Talking Diamonds, and The Lake Michigan Mermaid (2019 Michigan Notable Book).
-Her work appears in magazines and journals such as The Georgia Review, Nimrod, New American Writing, North American Review, Verse Daily, and the 2022 Best Small Fictions Anthology.
-She has received nominations for the Pushcart Prize and awards from Arts Foundation of Michigan, National Writer’s Voice, Dyer-Ives Foundation, The Poetry Center (NJ), Fish Anthology (Ireland), and Academy of American Poets.
-Her 2021 book, The Blue Divide, was published by New Issues Press.
-A new collection of flash fiction, Bone Country, is forthcoming in 2023.
+Linda Nemec Foster has published fourteen collections of poetry including Amber Necklace from Gdansk, Talking Diamonds, The Blue Divide, and The Lake Michigan Mermaid (2019 Michigan Notable Book).
+Her most recent book, The Lake Huron Mermaid, was published in 2024.
+Foster's work appears in magazines and journals such as The Georgia Review, Nimrod, New American Writing, North American Review, Poetry Daily, the Best Small Fictions Anthology, and the Best Spiritual Literature.
+She has received nominations for the Pushcart Prize and awards from the Arts Foundation of Michigan, National Writer’s Voice, Dyer-Ives Foundation, The Poetry Center (NJ), Fish Anthology (Ireland), and Academy of American Poets.
+A collection of prose poems, Bone Country, was honored as a Distinguished Favorite in the NYC's Big Book Award for Poetry in 2024.
+Two of her recent books, The Blue Divide and Bone Country, were nominated for the Pulitzer Prize.
 The first Poet Laureate of Grand Rapids, Michigan (2003-2005), Foster is the founder of the Contemporary Writers Series at Aquinas College.
+See www.lindanemecfoster.com.

 Gary D. Schmidt teaches creative writing, children's literature, and medieval literature at Calvin University.
 He is the author of some two dozen books for young readers, among them the Newbery-Honor-winning The Wednesday Wars, the Newbery Honor and Printz Honor-winning Lizzie Bright and the Buckminster Boy, and the National Book Award finalist Okay for Now.
 A complete list of Gary's books can be found here.
 His university press books include a study of the early American writer Hannah Adams, the image of the mouth of hell in medieval art and literature, and the beginnings of American children's books in the 1930s.
 He lives in Alto, Michigan.